CodecoolGlobal/solar-watch-security-java-soosdsara/README.md

 2. Create a new PostgreSQL database in terminal or with pgAdmin4.

-3. Set the following environment variables in the .env file:
+3. Copy the _.env.sample_ as _.env_ and set the following environment variables:
 ```
 JWT_SECRET=your_jwt_secret_key
 DATABASE_USERNAME=your_database_username